Mohanavadivel-git/caasworkshop/lessons/10-VolumesIntro.md

   - The volume can be mounted as read-write by many nodes
 - Read Only (ROX - Read Only Many)
   - The volume can be mounted read-only by many nodes

-> :point_right: Need to provide shared access if you want multiple applications to be able to write to it (e.g FTP Server)

 ---